The Booming Future of Electrical Instrumentation

 While the electrical instrumentation courses provide training based on the current industry standards using the latest equipment and technologies, several Instrumentation courses stand out to be useful:

-UEE31211 Certificate III in Instrumentation and Control: The purpose of the Instrumentation and Control course is to provide students with the necessary skills for entering the oil and gas or mineral processing industries, which utilize PLCs and HART-compatible field instrumentation.
+UEE31220 Certificate III in Instrumentation and Control: The purpose of this course is to provide students with the necessary skills for entering the oil and gas or mineral processing industries, which utilize PLCs and HART-compatible field instrumentation.

-UEE40420 – Certificate IV in Electrical Instrumentation: The course code of Certificate IV in Electrical Instrumentation changed from UEE40411 to UEE40420.
-This course aims to enhance students’ PLC and electrical instrumentation skills along with providing them with exposure to process instrumentation and control used in industry.
+UEE40420 – Certificate IV in Electrical Instrumentation: This course aims to enhance students’ PLC and electrical instrumentation skills along with providing them with exposure to process instrumentation and control used in industry.

-UEE51011 – Diploma of Instrumentation and Control Engineering: Designed to provide participants with skills in configuring, testing, fault finding, and analysing multiple loops connected to a live process.
+UEE51020 – Diploma of Instrumentation and Control Engineering: This course is designed to provide participants with skills in configuring, testing, fault finding, and analysing multiple loops connected to a live process.

-UEE61511 – Advanced Diploma of Instrumentation and Control Engineering: This aims to broaden your understanding of how to process/plant architecture is put together, along with planning and managing instrumentation and control projects.
+UEE61521 – Advanced Diploma of Instrumentation and Control Engineering: This course aims to broaden your understanding of how to process/plant architecture is put together, along with planning and managing instrumentation and control system projects.

 Observing the instrumentation industry is crucial, but it is also essential to understand how the instruments and machines work.
 Wonder how you can steer your career in the instrumentation industry?
 The answer is Project Management Vision (PMV).

-Not only do our professionals teach practical instrumentation training on purpose-built skids reflecting site-based instrumentation and control systems, but they also teach hands-on training that instil experience and confidence.
-The PMV trainers through the instrumentation course in Perth share their in-depth industry experience with the course participants.
+Not only do PMV professionals teach practical instrumentation training on purpose-built skids reflecting site-based instrumentation and control systems, but they also teach hands-on training that instil experience and confidence.
+PMV trainers share their in-depth industry experience with the course participants.
 They contextualise the training delivery to reflect the latest AS/NZS and IEC standards and adapt it for Australian and international markets in oil, gas, mineral processing, and renewable energy.
-But most importantly, the instrumentation courses by PMV helps you fit in the industry with utmost perfection!